 While all loans are subject to underwriting approval, Liberty SBF’s conventional loan is a more flexible product for deals outside of SBA 504 eligibility.

 The cash-out portion allows for one of the largest variances.
 A Liberty SBF conventional loan has no maximum LTV restrictions on cash-out as long as it is within the maximum LTV range of the property type.
 When compared to the SBA 504, which allows only up to 20% LTV on the cash-out portion of a loan, this is a huge advantage for business owners who need to draw more capital out of a property.

 With the SBA, working capital must be specifically tied to expenses that are incurred within the business being run from the property.
 Liberty SBF’s conventional loan allows proceeds to be used for other approved purposes, like the purchase of another owner-occupied business.

 Of course, the main focus of the program is to refinance out of adjustable rate SBA 7a debt into a fixed rate option and help business owners control monthly expenses, something the Liberty SBF Conventional Loan program does very well.

 It’s Time to Refinance to a Fixed Rate

-We’re not making any predictions here but it seems that the days of ultra-low interest rates have ended for the foreseeable future and if past is prologue then rates will continue to rise, along with a business owners’ monthly cost of capital.
+We’re not making any predictions here but ultra-low interest rates can’t last forever.
+If past is prologue then rates will rise again, along with a business owners’ monthly cost of capital.